Your Guide to the Different Types of Board Bags

 For day to day and weekend adventures, you don’t need a ton of protection for your board.
 Outside of the water, the board will be in your control most of the time.
 And assuming you secured the bag and board safely to the top of your rig, you won’t have to worry about any fresh cracks, dings, or scratches.
 You can use a day bag or sock that’s light enough to throw over your shoulder while protecting the precious cargo inside.

-surf trip with your buddies and flying across the country or to another country, you’ll need far more protection than a day bag can offer.
+If you’re taking a surf trip with your buddies and flying across the country or to another country, you’ll need far more protection than a day bag can offer.
 Between airport staff casually throwing your quiver around like cold beers around a bonfire and suitcases shifting during takeoff and landing, a lot can happen to your boards.
 The best way to make sure your boards are in one piece when you arrive is with a coffin bag, the most heavy-duty option for surf travel.

 Size